Adam@Home by Rob Harrell for April 24, 2020

 5. Missing large

-ottowald about 4 years ago
+ottowald over 4 years ago

 I had a kid in my scout troup who was always antagonistic to kids he didn’t know.
 Loved to fight only strangers, loved to lose, didn’t want to win.
 Never could talk him out of it.
 While reading The Godfather Don vito explains to Michael why Luca Brassa was a perfect soldier.
 I had my explanation.